 Toward creating and sustaining a safe environment for all members of the university community, criminal history background checks will be conducted as part of the staff recruitment process.
-The purpose of this policy is to provide procedures and guidelines for implementation of criminal history background checks.
+The purpose of this policy is to provide procedures and guidelines for implementation of criminal history background checks for non-academic positions.

 The University of Nebraska-Lincoln will conduct criminal history background checks on all applicants who are finalists for Managerial/Professional and Office/Service positions.
 Temporary and on-call positions are included in this policy.
 A more extensive criminal history background check will be conducted for University Police Department positions, positions covered under the Patriot Act, and other positions when necessary.